Azure/dalec/website/docs/quickstart.md

         go build -o go-md2man .
 ```

 Next, we define the artifacts that we want to include in the package.
 In this case, we are including the `go-md2man` binary.
+Dalec allows for the inclusion of a variety of different artifact types in a package.
+For the full list, refer to the [artifacts](artifacts.md) section.

 ```yaml
 artifacts: